TheEightBot/enterprise-application-patterns-using-maui/accessing_remote_data.md

 connectivity to services, the temporary unavailability of a service, or timeouts that arise when a service is busy.
-These faults are often self-correcting, and if the action is repeated after a suitable delay, then it\'s likely to succeed.
+These faults are often self-correcting, and if the action is repeated after a suitable delay, then it's likely to succeed.
 Therefore, apps should wrap all attempts to access a web API in code that implements a transient fault handling mechanism.